Lodged by the Supreme Administrative Court

 2) Does Commission Regulation (EC) No 718/2009 apply – aside from the vehicles directly described therein – also to an electric mobility vehicle with the following characteristics:

-The Court of Justice has not ruled on the case yet.
+The Court of Justice has not ruled yet.
+The proceedings is being carried out under case number C-129/23.

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: